Disclosure of criminal convictions to the FCA in financial services roles

 What criminal records checks can an employer request from prospective and/or current employees?

 Firms therefore need to exercise caution when carrying out checks on their staff.
-Firms are only eligible to request a standard or enhanced disclosure certificate, containing information on both unprotected spent and unspent convictions, from an employee or prospective employee if that individual is engaged in an activity listed in the Exceptions Order.
-For financial services, this covers chartered and certified accountants, actuaries and all senior positions for which the Financial Conduct Authority is entitled to ask exempted questions to fulfil its obligations under the Financial Services and Markets Act 2000.
-In the case of enhanced criminal record certificates the activity or position must also be included in the Regulations made under the Police Act 1997.
+Firms are only eligible to request a standard or enhanced disclosure certificate, containing information on both unprotected spent and unspent convictions, if the individual is engaged in an activity listed in the Exceptions Order.
+For financial services, this covers chartered and certified accountants, actuaries, and all senior positions for which the Financial Conduct Authority is entitled to ask exempted questions to fulfil its obligations under the Financial Services and Markets Act 2000.
+In the case of enhanced criminal record certificates, the activity or position must also be included in the Regulations made under the Police Act 1997.
 Employers also need to be mindful of strict data protection requirements when processing sensitive personal data.

 If you are unsure whether such a certificate can be requested, you can contact the Disclosure and Barring Service.

-Doyle Clayton’s combination of leading employment lawyers and regulatory expertise means we are well placed to support our clients with the changes brought about by the expansion of the Senior Managers and Certification Regime.
-Please contact Charlie Herbert or your usual Doyle Clayton contact to discuss how we can help you with preparing for these changes.
+Doyle Clayton’s combination of leading employment lawyers and regulatory expertise means we are well placed to support our clients.
+Please contact Charlie Herbert or your usual Doyle Clayton contact to discuss how we can help you in this area.